C0rvust/Modular-Taskbar/README.md

 - [Spicetify-CLI | khanhas](https://github.com/khanhas/spicetify-cli) Follow the [installtion instructions](https://github.com/khanhas/spicetify-cli/wiki/Guide-for-Rainmeter-user).
 Required only if you use spotify.

-- [Powershell 3.0 or above](https://github.com/khanhas/PowershellRM#requirements) For Win 10 users no actions are required.
-For Win 7 users, you may have to upgrade your powershell version.
+- [PowershellRM](https://github.com/khanhas/PowershellRM#requirements) Follow the [Powershell upgrade instructions](https://github.com/khanhas/PowershellRM#requirements) if you are a win 7 user.
+For win 10 users, no further actions are required.

 ---